linuxserver/docker-tvheadend/README.md

 ## Setting up the application

-The setup depends if you run the stable tag or use latest.
+The setup depends if you run the one of the stable tags or use latest.
 Running latest is the easiest as it has a setup wizard.

 **Stable**